-- clean-This target removes the dist and output working directories under the current directory. - all-This target cleans, compiles, and JARs up the application into a file called com.bea.wlevs.example.helloworld_11.1.1.4_0.jar, and places the generated JAR file into a dist directory below the current directory. - deploy-This target deploys the JAR file to Oracle CEP using the Deployer utility.
+- clean-This target removes the dist and output working directories under the current directory. - all-This target cleans, compiles, and JARs up the application into a file called com.bea.wlevs.example.helloworld\11.1.1.4\0.jar, and places the generated JAR file into a dist directory below the current directory. - deploy-This target deploys the JAR file to Oracle CEP using the Deployer utility.

-For more information, see "Deployer Command-Line Reference" in the Oracle Complex Event Processing Administrator's Guide.
+For more information, see "Deployer Command-Line Reference" in the Oracle Fusion Middleware Administrator's Guide for Oracle Complex Event Processing.

-3.8.4 Implementation of the Oracle Spatial Example
+2.8.4 Implementation of the Oracle Spatial Example

-The implementation of the Oracle Spatial example generally follows "Creating Oracle CEP Applications: Typical Steps" in the Oracle Complex Event Processing Developer's Guide for Eclipse.
+The implementation of the Oracle Spatial example generally follows "Creating Oracle CEP Applications: Typical Steps" in the Oracle Fusion Middleware Developer's Guide for Oracle Complex Event Processing for Eclipse.